maglub/rpi-sous-vide/README.md

 sudo shutdown -r now
 ```

-After the reboot, you should give your sensors names.
+After the reboot, the 1wire interface is enabled and you should be able to see your devices.
+You should give your sensors names in the conf/aliases.conf file now.

 ```
 cd rpi-sous-vide